iltommi/qdb-documentation/source/reference/wrpmed.rst

             wrpmed --limiter-max-entries=100

 .. note::
-    Setting this value too low may cause the daemon to spend more time evicting entries than processing requests.
+    Setting this value too low may cause the :term:`server` to spend more time evicting entries than processing requests.

 .. option:: --limiter-max-bytes=<value>

    The maximum usable memory by entries, in bytes.
 Entries will be evicted as needed to enforce this limit.
 The alias length as well as the content size are both accounted to measure the actual size of entries in memory.

-   The daemon may use more than the specified amount of memory because of internal data structures and temporary copies.
+   The :term:`server` may use more than the specified amount of memory because of internal data structures and temporary copies.

    Argument
         An integer representing the maximum size, in bytes, of the entries in memory.